Megadeth launch "one-for-one" Vic Rattlehead NFT

 Nils Frahm, however, said that he believes NFTs to be “the most disgusting thing on the planet right now”.
 Others have noted the cryptocurrency’s apparent negative impact on climate change, with Gorillaz facing criticism over their “hypocritical” decision to enter the NFT market.

-Meanwhile, Megadeth’s Dave Mustaine has said he only has “one song left to sing” for Megadeth‘s new album.
+Meanwhile, Megadeth’s Dave Mustaine has revealed he only has “one song left to sing” for Megadeth‘s upcoming new album.
 “Other than that, all the vocals are done on this record,” he added.